Contributed by: KristineS, FreeTaxUSA Agent, Tax Pro

 This deduction also applies to a later refinance for the same vehicle.

+You must include the VIN of the qualified vehicle on your tax return each year you claim the deduction.
 The lender will be required to provide both you and the IRS with an information statement showing the total amount of interest received during the year.